-SC summons chiefs of CBI, IB, Delhi police on conspiracy against CJI
+CJI framed claims plea: SC says will enquire, enquire and enquire

 He said that Goyal through Sharma had sought to bribe the CJI for a favourable order on waiving off the loan for the airline.
 He further added that Dawood Ibrahim had invested in Jet Airways and hence the failed attempt to bribe the CJI was viewed seriously.

-Bains has sought a judicial inquiry into the matter through independent investigators.
+Bains had sought a judicial inquiry into the matter through independent investigators.